Azure-Samples/cognitive-services-personalizer-samples/samples/ChatbotExamplev2/README.md

 - Navigate to [LUIS portal](https://www.luis.ai).
 - Click the `Sign in` button.
 - Click on `My Apps`.
-- Select the Subscription for your LUIS authoring resource and then the LUIS authoring resource.
+- Select the Subscription for your LUIS authoring resource and then the LUIS authoring resource itself.
 - Click on the `New app for conversation` button.
 - Click on `Import as JSON` and select [coffeebot.json](./CognitiveModels/coffeebot.json) from the `cognitive-services-personalizer-samples/samples/ChatbotExample/CognitiveModels` folder.